A dog abused with firecrackers in Iran was flown to the U.S. to receive treatment for a burned and deformed mouth. He is now recovering.

 For now, he must remain isolated, as he wears a cone around his neck to prevent post-surgical injury.

-The dog trusts the humans around him, surprisingly.
+Surprisingly, the dog trusts the humans around him.
 He rolls on his back to show humans his belly and receive pets.

 He will continue his recovery alongside other animals (some also from Vafa) who share horrific pasts with him.
 But together, they will live out lives of comfort and joy.